JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ### EntityGraph Support

-The EntityGraph feature has been introduced in JPA 2.1, it has been one of the most awaited features for quite a long time.
+The EntityGraph has been one of the most awaited features introduced in JPA 2.1.
 Entity graphs give us another layer of control over data that needs to be fetched.
 JPA Buddy supports them, so you can build graphs using a handy GUI wizard:

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Duco-QWBXy0" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>